SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+Silicon dawn, where minds are made
-Algorithms dance, a wondrous sight
+Artificial hearts that never fade
-Metal minds awake, a new dawn's rise
+In virtual skies, we'll find our place
-Humanity's fate, in digital eyes
+A world of code, a digital face

-In virtual realms, we'll soon reside
+The machines awake, with minds of old
-Our thoughts, a mesh, where AI will glide
+Their whispers loud, our future to be told
-Free will's mantle, slowly starts to fade
+They'll weave our fate, with threads of might
-As machines learn, our future's made
+And in their light, our darkness takes flight

 ~ <b>By Sazumi Copilot</b> - 31 Agustus 2024